zuozhenggh/learning-library/developer-library/visual-builder/standalone/create-pub-webapp/add-nav-and-data/add-nav-and-data.md

 **Last Updated** - December 2020

 ## Need Help?
-Please submit feedback or ask for help using our [Visual Builder Support Forum](https://cloudcustomerconnect.oracle.com/resources/e610f4723c/summary).
-Please click the **Log In** button and login using your Oracle Account.
-Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
-Please include your workshop name and lab name.
-You can also include screenshots and attach files.
-Engage directly with the author of the workshop.
+Submit feedback or ask for help using our [Visual Builder Support Forum](https://cloudcustomerconnect.oracle.com/resources/e610f4723c/summary).
+Click the **Log In** button and login using your Oracle Account.
+Click the **Post a new topic** button to start a new discussion, or search for an answer using keywords.
+Please include your workshop name and lab name, and include screenshots and attach files if needed.
+Here's your chance to engage directly with the author of the workshop!

 If you do not have an Oracle Account, click [here](https://profile.oracle.com/myprofile/account/create-account.jspx) to create one.